marzz11/Rhythia-PP-Calculator/README.md

 ## Current Status

 Please note that this bot is currently in **beta**.
 As a work in progress, it may undergo updates and improvements.
-Your feedback is invaluable, so feel free to share your thoughts and experiences!
+Your feedback is valuable, so feel free to share your thoughts and experiences!

 ## Usage Guidelines